DigitalFuturesOCADU/df-pong/README.md

 ## Setup

-### To Play
+### For Students

 #### 1. Configure Your Arduino Device Number

-Each student must set a unique device number (1-25) in their Arduino controller:
+Each player must set a unique device number (1-25) in their Arduino controller:

 1. Open `controller/examples/BLE/DFpong_controller_2button/DFpong_controller_2button.ino`
 2. Find this line at the top: